wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

 #### Team Tasks:
 1. ⏰ Setup ArangoDB and OpenCypher in CSC, create straightforward instructions for rest of team.
-2. ⏰ Beginning looking into documentation for both [OpenCypher](https://s3.amazonaws.com/artifacts.opencypher.org/openCypher9.pdf) and [ArangoDB](https://docs.arangodb.com/3.11/aql/).
+2. ⏰ Beginning looking into documentation for both [OpenCypher](https://s3.amazonaws.com/artifacts.opencypher.org/openCypher9.pdf) and [ArangoDB](https://docs.arangodb.com/3.11/aql/), understand the language to build off of.
 3. ⏰ Begin to understand how the CFG works in parallel with the rest of the codebase.

 #### In Progess: